Afghan boxing champion teaches Kenyan camp refugees to punch above their weight

 The kids love it

-Life in the Kakume camp is hard, where 180,000 refugees – mainly from sub-Saharan countries – live in difficult conditions.
+Life in the Kakuma camp is hard, where 180,000 refugees – mainly from sub-Saharan countries – live in difficult conditions.

 “There are no jobs here.
 We are totally dependent on food rations.
 The security situation makes things worse,” he said.